duffpl/google-photos-api-client/README.md

 Besides basic API communication all methods have their async/sync wrappers for consuming results on the go and not caring about pagination.

-I'm not sure when (or if) I'll be implementing methods I don't need (like uploading which is pretty broken IMHO since uploaded images are always consuming Google Drive space).
+Uploading media items has basic implementation - no partial/resumable uploads.
+To make life a bit easier there is method that allows batch uploading files specified by path into choosen album.

-Error handling might be a bit flaky but should be ok.
+Error handling might be a bit flaky but should be OK.

 [godoc documentation](https://godoc.org/github.com/duffpl/google-photos-api-client)